Light in the Piazza (film): Plot

-While taking a summer holiday in Florence with her mother Meg, 26-year-old Clara Johnson, an American with a developmental disability since childhood, meets and falls in love with a young Italian named Fabrizio Naccarelli.
-Fabrizio is blinded by his love for Clara and believes her disability to be simple naivete.
-Meg tries to explain her daughter's condition to Fabrizio's father, but the opportunity never seems to be right.
-Fabrizio's family are taken with Clara and her simple remarks are taken as evidence of her innocence.
+While taking a summer holiday in Florence with her mother, Meg, 26-year-old Clara Johnson, an American with a developmental disability since childhood caused by a kick in the head from a Shetland pony, meets and falls in love with a young Italian named Fabrizio Naccarelli.
+Blinded by his love for Clara, and with his limited English language skills and Clara's limited Italian language skills, Fabrizio believes her disability to be simple naivete.
+At a local holiday celebration, Meg tries to explain her daughter's condition to Fabrizio's father, but the moment is interrupted when one of the performers, a Naccarelli acquaintance, is wounded in a firearms accident.
+Afterwards, the opportunity never seems to be right.
+Fabrizio's family are taken with Clara, whose simple remarks are perceived as evidence of her innocence.

 Meg spends the remainder of the trip trying to keep the two lovers apart and fearing that Fabrizio or his family will discover the truth about her daughter.
-She moves their holiday quickly to Rome in the hope that Clara will soon forget Fabrizio.
-On discovering how unhappy this has made Clara. however, she calls her tobacco executive husband Noel and asks him to fly to Rome to meet them.
+She moves their holiday quickly to Rome, hoping that Clara will soon forget Fabrizio.
+On discovering how unhappy this has made Clara, however, Meg calls her tobacco executive husband, Noel, asking him to fly to Rome to meet them.

-There the couple discuss their daughter's future, and Noel reminds her that Clara's previous suitors have been repulsed as soon as they discover that she is mentally disabled.
-He reminds her how much other students used to tease Clara.
+There the couple discusses their daughter's future, and Noel reminds her that Clara's previous suitors have been repulsed as soon as they discover her mental disability.
+Noel reminds Meg how much other students used to tease Clara when Meg enrolled her in a normal school.
 He reveals that he has made plans for Clara to be placed in an expensive care home for the mentally disabled.
 Meg is set against what she sees as the incarceration of her daughter for the rest of her life.
-The couple argue and Noel returns to America.
+The couple argue, and Noel returns to America.